Seansx4/Seans-Guide/src/blogs/tech/coding/web-scraping-a-two-factor-authentication-website.md

 image9: /images/codeterminal.png
 imageAlt9: code terminal of URLs
 paragraph10: >-
-  <h2 id="step2">Step Two:</h2>
+  <h2 id="step4">Using Excel to Tidy Our Data:</h2>

-  <p>Once we have a list of editorial web page URLs we can move onto step two.
-At this stage, we can simply copy and paste the terminal code into Excel to tidy up the data.
-Remove any duplicates, filter for URLs not containing “pageId=” and delete them, and prepare the new structure for storing this list of URLs in a Python list.
+  <p>Once we have a list of editorial page URLs we can move onto stage two of the process.
+First, we simply copy and paste the terminal code into Excel to tidy up the data.
+We can remove any duplicates, filter for URLs not containing “pageId=” and delete them, and prepare the new structure for storing this list of URLs in a Python list.
 This stage could be handled as part of the Python program itself, but sometimes I find Excel easier to visualize the data. </p>
 image10: /images/excelurls.png
 imageAlt10: list of URLs in Excel
 paragraph11: >-